fhielpos/fhielpos.github.io/_posts/2021-11-21-wazuh-lab-part1.md

 title: "Setting up a Wazuh lab - Part 1 [Installation]"
 ---

 Ever wanted to mount your own Wazuh lab?
 I wanted to make my labs more "realistic" so, I decided to throw a Droplet on the internet and install Wazuh on it to see what would happen.
-This, is my journey building this lab.
+This is my journey building this lab.

 <img src="assets/img/wazuh.png" alt="Wazuh Open Source Security Platform" width=500px height=auto>